jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 ## Planned
 It should go without saying, but the following points are of course subject to change and by no means a promise that they will actually be implemented soon:

-* Add support for other entities (institution, budget, etc.)
+* Add support for other entities (budget, etc.)

+* Introduce special variant of transaction: Simple transaction (with just two splits).

 * Better test case coverage.

-* Possibly write a set of generally-usable command-line tools for basic handling of reading/writing activities, based on existing set of simple examples (but in a separate module).

 * Last not least: Provide user documentation.